Control Chart Tutorials and Examples

-We extol the virtues of a less commonly used chart in Beyond the "Regular Guy" Control Charts: An Ode to the EWMA Chart, and explain how to use control charts to track rare events in Using G-Whiz Charts to Track Elusive Affirmations from Almost Adolescents.
+We extol the virtues of a less commonly used chart in Beyond the "Regular Guy" Control Charts: An Ode to the EWMA Chart.

 In Using the Laney P' Control Chart in Minitab Software Development, Dawn Keller discusses the distinction between P' charts and their cousins, described by Tammy Serensits in P and U Charts and Limburger Cheese: A Smelly Combination.